ragouradja/PATHOS/README.md

 ## Citation

-If you use PATHOS or its embeddings in your research, please cite:
+If you use PATHOS or PLM embeddings in your research, please cite:

 Radjasandirane, R., Cretin, G., Diharce, J., de Brevern, A. G., & Gelly, J. C. (2026).
 PATHOS: Predicting Variant Pathogenicity by Combining Protein Language Models and Biological Features.
 Artificial Intelligence in the Life Sciences, 100165.